 Both loan delinquency and loan defaults can be costly for a business owner.
 It's essential that borrowers understand the terms and are prepared for the payments ahead to avoid more costly situations.

-Not only can your credit score be affected, but future options and growth can be stunted by incomplete payments.
-If a borrower is worried about missing a payment, a contingency plan should be implemented to lessen the eventual blow.
-Contacting the lender can certainly help, as they’re not too keen about surprises or having an unresponsive borrower come payment time.
+Not only can your credit score be affected, but incomplete payments can stunt future options and growth.
+A contingency plan should be implemented to lessen the eventual blow if a borrower is worried about missing a payment.
+Contacting the lender can help, as they're not too keen about surprises or having an unresponsive borrower come payment time.
 Delinquency can be managed, but defaulted loans may have severe and long-term consequences.
-Seek counsel and assistance if you find yourself in a default situation because the faster you get in front of the issue, the easier it will be.
+Seek counsel and assistance if you are in a default situation because the faster you get in front of the issue, the easier it will be.